daily-demos/examples/custom/live-transcription/README.md

 ### Setting up transcription

 For testing the transcription service, you will have to register for a Deepgram API key and configure your Daily domain with that key.

-TODO: Add more instructions here, or point to docs when ready.
+Get instructions under `enable_transcription` in our [domain configuration documentation](https://docs.daily.co/reference/rest-api/your-domain/config).

 ## How does this example work?